autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/purpose/rviz.png)

-## Purpose / Role
+## Purpose/Role

-This is a rule-based avoidance module, which is running based on perception output data, HDMap, current path and route.
-This module is designed for creating avoidance path for static (=stopped) objects in simple situation.
-On the other hand, this module doesn't support dynamic (=moving) objects for now.
+This is a rule-based avoidance module, which runs based on perception output data, HDMap, current path and route.
+This module is designed to create avoidance paths for static (=stopped) objects in simple situations.
+Currently, this module doesn't support dynamic (=moving) objects.

 ![fig](./images/purpose/avoidance.png)

-This module has [RTC interface](../../autoware_rtc_interface/README.md), and user can select operation mode from MANUAL/AUTO depending on the vehicle sensor performance.
-If user selects MANUAL mode, this module outputs avoidance path as candidate and waits operator approval.
-In the case where the sensor/perception performance is not enough and false positive maybe occurs, we recommend to use this module with MANUAL mode in order to prevent unnecessary avoidance maneuver.
+This module has an [RTC interface](../../autoware_rtc_interface/README.md), and the user can select operation mode from MANUAL/AUTO depending on the performance of the vehicle's sensors.
+If the user selects MANUAL mode, this module outputs a candidate avoidance path and awaits operator approval.
+In the case where the sensor/perception performance is insufficient and false positives occur, we recommend MANUAL mode to prevent unnecessary avoidance maneuvers.

-On the other hand, if user selects AUTO mode, this module modifies current following path without operator approval.
-If the sensor/perception performance is good enough, user can use this module with AUTO mode.
+If the user selects AUTO mode, this module modifies the current following path without operator approval.
+If the sensor/perception performance is sufficient, use AUTO mode.

 ### Limitations

 This module allows developers to design vehicle behavior in avoidance planning using specific rules.
-Due to the property of rule-based planning, the algorithm can not compensate for not colliding with obstacles in complex cases.
+Due to the property of rule-based planning, the algorithm cannot compensate for not colliding with obstacles in complex cases.
 This is a trade-off between "be intuitive and easy to design" and "be hard to tune but can handle many cases".
 This module adopts the former policy and therefore this output should be checked more strictly in the later stage.
-In the .iv reference implementation, there is another avoidance module in motion planning module that uses optimization to handle the avoidance in complex cases.
+In the .iv reference implementation, there is another avoidance module in the motion planning module that uses optimization to handle the avoidance in complex cases.
 (Note that, the motion planner needs to be adjusted so that the behavior result will not be changed much in the simple case and this is a typical challenge for the behavior-motion hierarchical architecture.)

 ### Why is avoidance in behavior module?

 This module executes avoidance over lanes, and the decision requires the lane structure information to take care of traffic rules (e.g. it needs to send an indicator signal when the vehicle crosses a lane).
-The difference between motion and behavior module in the planning stack is whether the planner takes traffic rules into account, which is why this avoidance module exists in the behavior module.
+The difference between the motion and behavior modules in the planning stack is whether the planner takes traffic rules into account, which is why this avoidance module exists in the behavior module.

 <br>

 If you would like to know the overview rather than the detail, please skip the next section and refer to [FAQ](#frequently-asked-questions).

-## Inner-workings / Algorithms
+## Inner workings/Algorithms

-This module mainly has two parts, target filtering part and path generation part.
+This module mainly has two parts, target filtering and path generation.
 At first, all objects are filtered by several conditions.
-In this step, this module checks avoidance feasibility and necessity as well.
-After that, this module generates avoidance path outline, whom we call **shift line**, based on filtered objects.
-The shift lines are set into [path shifter](../autoware_behavior_path_planner_common/docs/behavior_path_planner_path_generation_design.md), which is a library for path generation, to create smooth shift path.
-Additionally, this module has feature to check non-target objects so that the ego can avoid target object safely.
-This feature receives generated avoidance path and surround objects and judges current situation.
-Lastly, this module update current ego behavior.
+In this step, the module checks avoidance feasibility and necessity.
+After that, this module generates avoidance path outline, which we call **shift line**, based on filtered objects.
+The shift lines are set into [path shifter](../autoware_behavior_path_planner_common/docs/behavior_path_planner_path_generation_design.md), which is a library for path generation, to create a smooth shift path.
+Additionally, this module has a feature to check non-target objects so that the ego can avoid target objects safely.
+This feature receives a generated avoidance path and surrounding objects, and judges the current situation.
+Lastly, this module updates current ego behavior.

 ```plantuml
 @startuml